ysmneok/listening-experience-information-extraction-sci6203/README.md

 ---

-## Abstract

-This article investigates how listening experience is transformed into textual information in online music reviews.
-Drawing on controlled vocabularies and a corpus of 34,689 reviews from Pitchfork and Amazon, it adopts an approach combining statistical analysis with an exploratory hybrid method that integrates rule-based patterns and a few-shot Named Entity Recognition (NER) based on a bidirectional transformer model (GLiNER2).
+Exploring how listening experience is transformed into textual information in online music reviews.
+Drawing on controlled vocabularies and a corpus of 34,689 reviews online music reviews, it adopts an approach combining statistical analysis with an exploratory hybrid method that integrates rule-based patterns and a few-shot Named Entity Recognition (NER) based on a bidirectional transformer model (GLiNER2).
 This methodology enables the semi-automatic extraction of experiential domains (body, memory, place, social relations) by leveraging contextual information in documents.
 The findings show that perceptual descriptors do more than qualify sonic properties: they function as discursive anchors through which listening is mediated, apprehended through the active orientation of the subject toward what the sound affords for the regulation and modulation of lived experience.

 ---
 ## Pour reproduire les analyses